Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

     g++ -g -std=c++14 -I$XILINX_XRT/include -L$XILINX_XRT/lib -o host.exe host.cpp -lxrt_coreutil -pthread

 The XRT native API supports both the C and C++ flavor of APIs.
 For general host code development, C++-based APIs are recommended, hence this document only describes the C++-based API interfaces.
-The full Doxygen generated C and C++ API documentation can be found in `<./xrt_native.main.rst>`_.
+The full Doxygen generated C and C++ API documentation can be found in :doc: `xrt_native.main.rst`.

 The C++ Class objects used for the APIs are